sokil/DockerDevelopmentEnvironment/README.md

 ## Configuration

-All configs may be tuned through environment variables, placed in '.env' file, but you can add configuration in any way in any place.
+All configs may be tuned through environment variables, placed in `.env` file, but you can add configuration in any way in any place.
 All parameters documented there.

 ## Managing container